Alex-98jeweler/news/README.rst

 Virtual Environment
 -------------------

-For successful running of a app, you have to create virtual environment and install some libraries, that are contained in the file *requirements.txt*.
+For successful running of a app, you have to create a virtual environment and install some libraries, that are contained in the file *requirements.txt*.
 Run commands:

 .. code-block::